Alpacanm/PACL-CDR/README.md

-# [CIKM 2024] Preference Prototype-Aware Learning for Universal Cross-Domain Recommendation

-Official codebase for the paper Preference Prototype-Aware Learning for Universal Cross-Domain Recommendation.
+Official codebase for the paper PACL-CDR:Popularity-Adaptive Contrastive Learning for Cross-Domain Recommendation